Home / Security / SSL VPN / SSL VPN to my home network

 We’ve seen how straight forward the configuration of a VPN: a secure way to connect to my home servers from outside (internet).
 NAT is necessary to connect my PC (on internet) to my server (using local ip address that is not routage on internet).
 After the routing is established, it’s time to configure the VPN gateway (server side) to accept VPN tunnel requests from the client (piece of software) installed on my computer.

 We can deepen more our understanding of the offered features (by the Fortigate 60C) to find a way to add performance to our setup and more security.
 We could investigate for example, the advantage of implementing DTLS option.
-For information, DTLS allows the SSL VPN to encrypt trafic using TLS over UDP instead of TCP (which is heavy but more reliable in case of poor network condition).
-Find out the most secure client authentication and trafic encryption method supported by this implementation of SSL VPN and the impact of this feature on the quality of service.
+For information, DTLS allows the SSL VPN to encrypt traffic using TLS over UDP instead of TCP (which is heavy but more reliable in case of poor network condition).
+Find out the most secure client authentication and traffic encryption method supported by this implementation of SSL VPN and the impact of this feature on the quality of service.

 Leave a Reply

-June 2025
+September 2025

 M T W T F S S